 When you hire a Magento 2 developer to create an eCommerce store, you want to ensure that the person hired is creative, skilled, and willing to work as part of a team.
 To find the right candidate during the interview, make sure to research basic Magento 2 interview questions beforehand.
 Early preparation of the questions to be asked will help you save time in selecting the right Magento 2 developer for the company.

-This article will give you a round-up of the questions hiring managers use to hire top-tier Magento 2 developers.
-Besides, it also underlines the importance of these questions in screening the right candidate for your requirement
+This article will give you a round-up of the most important technical and non-technical Magento 2 interview questions hiring managers use to hire top-tier Magento 2 developers.
+Besides, it also underlines the importance of these questions in screening the right candidate for your requirement.

 As a result, keep an eye out for clues to their actual field knowledge:

 Simply put, you should try to determine whether or not they have a pulse on the heartbeat of your niche.
 If they do, this can be one of the compelling factors for you to take them to the next step of the process.

 This is one of the many Magento interview questions for back-end developers.
 Magento adheres to the EAV database model.
 It consists of a few supporting tables containing metadata and is used when product attributes are numerous and sparse.
 A store, for example, may have different product attributes: TVs may be classified based on screen size or resolution, whereas women's clothing may be classified based on size or color.